Memphis, Tennessee

 Memphis (central city) Articles Relating to Memphis and Shelby County

-Memphis, Tennessee - 1819 establishments in Tennessee - Cities in Shelby County, Tennessee - Cities in Tennessee - Cities in the Memphis urbane region - County seats in Tennessee - Planned metros/cities in the United States - Populated places established in 1819 - Tennessee populated places on the Mississippi River
+Categories: Memphis, Tennessee - 1819 establishments in Tennessee - Cities in Shelby County, Tennessee - Cities in Tennessee - Cities in the Memphis urbane region - County seats in Tennessee - Planned metros/cities in the United States - Populated places established in 1819 - Tennessee populated places on the Mississippi River